Charles Martinet: Other voice acting roles

+Departure from voice acting in the Mario franchise

-Martinet had stated in 2021 that he wanted to voice Mario for the rest of his life, and also said that he would ask Nintendo to find a successor in the case he would think that he won't be able to do it anymore.
+Martinet had stated in 2021 that he wanted to voice Mario for the rest of his life, and also said that he would ask Nintendo to find a successor in the case he would think that he cannot perform the voice anymore.
+Following the release of the first trailer for Super Mario Bros.
+Wonder in June 2023, gaming publications reported widespread fan speculation that Martinet was no longer voicing Mario because the character's voice sounded different.
 On August 21, 2023, Nintendo of America announced on Twitter that Martinet would be retiring from providing voice acting for the Super Mario games but would continue to work with Nintendo as "Mario Ambassador".
-The final Super Mario game released prior to this that features his voice was Mario + Rabbids Sparks of Hope, while the final project in the franchise to feature his voice was The Super Mario Bros.
-Movie, which released in April 2023.
+The final Mario game released prior to this that features his voice was 2022's Mario + Rabbids Sparks of Hope, while the final project in the franchise to feature his voice was 2023's The Super Mario Bros.
+Movie.
+On September 7, 2023, Nintendo posted a video on Twitter featuring Martinet and Miyamoto, in which Miyamoto introduced Martinet's role as Mario Ambassador and thanked him for his many years of voicing Nintendo characters.

 Kevin Afghani subsequently took over the role of Mario and Luigi starting with Super Mario Bros.
-Wonder, as well as Wario beginning with WarioWare: Move It! and Waluigi beginning with Super Mario Party Jamboree.
+Wonder (2023), Wario beginning in WarioWare: Move It!
+(2023), Waluigi with Super Mario Party Jamboree (2024), as well as Baby Mario and Baby Luigi in Mario Kart World (2025).

-After Martinet stepped down from voice acting in the Super Mario games in 2023, he continued to voice act in other projects outside Nintendo such as reprising his role as Magenta in Dragon Ball Legends in 2023 and Dragon Ball: The Breakers in 2024 as DLC, and additional voices in the 2024 anime That Time I Got Reincarnated as a Slime.
+Following his departure from voice acting for the Mario franchise, Nintendo has continued to use Martinet's archived voice recordings in certain media, such as re-releases, remasters and remakes of Super Mario games, in which he originally provided voice work, and for attractions at Super Nintendo World.
+Martinet's voice was also used for Mario in Real-Time at the Nintendo New York store, which enabled real-time interaction with the character using a computer-controlled system, described as the AI-VActor system, based on Martinet's recorded vocal performances.